LucasPickering/slumber/docs/src/user_guide/cli/subcommands.md

 Show the [request collection file](../../api/request_collection/index.md).
 You can open the file in your [configured editor](../tui/editor.md) with `slumber collection --edit`.

-## `slumber collections`

-View and manipulate stored collection history/state.
-Slumber uses a local database to store all request/response history, as well as UI state and other persisted values. **As a user, you rarely have to worry about this.** The most common scenario in which you _do_ have to is if you've renamed a collection file and want to migrate the history to match the new path.
-[See here for how to migrate collection files](../database.md#migrating-collections).

-See `slumber collections --help` for more options.

 ## `slumber config`

 Show the [global configuration file](../../api/configuration/index.md).
 You can open the file in your [configured editor](../tui/editor.md) with `slumber config --edit`.

 ## `slumber db`

-Access the local Slumber database file.
-This is an advanced command; most users never need to manually view or modify the database file.
+Access and modify the local Slumber database. **This has an optional subcommand that provides direct access to the collection or request history.** Without the subcommand, it just opens a shell into the SQLite file.
 By default this executes `sqlite3` and thus requires `sqlite3` to be installed.

 Open a shell to the database: